pupiltree/Hiring_challange/README.md

-# AI Agent for Hotel Bookings (LangGraph & Gemini)
+# AI Agent for Hotel Bookings (LangGraph & LLMs)

 We're growing our tech team at Powersmy.biz ([https://powersmy.biz/](https://powersmy.biz/)) and have an exciting paid internship opportunity for students who love solving real-world problems and building impactful products.
 If you're passionate about conversational AI and ready to build intelligent agents, we want you! 🙌

 **Stipend:** Rs.
 20,000 (Remote) / Rs.
 25,000 (On-Site) - Negotiable

+**Deadline:** 20th June

 ## Challenge Overview

-Build an AI agent using **LangGraph, LangChain, and the Gemini LLM** that can handle hotel room bookings, reschedule existing reservations, and answer basic hotel-related questions.
+Build an AI agent using **LangGraph, LangChain, and any LLM of your choice (Gemini, Groq, OpenAI, etc.)** that can handle hotel room bookings, reschedule existing reservations, and answer basic hotel-related questions.
 The agent must be able to interact with users through Instagram DMs, providing a seamless and context-aware conversational experience.
 This challenge tests your ability to build, deploy, and manage a sophisticated, stateful AI agent.

 ## Core Functionality